![]() ![]() |

 Idylwood, Home of William E. Burgess | ||

 Date: June 6, 1909 Image Number: DB17cdDB04 Comments: Idylwood was the home and photo studio of William E. Burgess, an accomplished photographer of Scottsville and Virginia.
-Located near Driver's Hill and east of Scottsville, Idylwood was destroyed by fire in the 1960's.
-Copyright © 2001 by Scottsville Museum
+Located near Driver's Hill and east of Scottsville, Idylwood was purchased by William and Rena Cook after William Burgess' death.
+After this home was destroyed by fire in 1962, the Cook family built a new home in the exact same spot.
+Copyright � 2018 by Scottsville Museum

 |